Evaluating the Effectiveness of Personalized Medicine with Software

-One major drawback of many of the above approaches is significant difficulty evaluating estimator performance.
-Given the complexity of the estimation procedures, statistical inference is very challenging.
-Additionally, many of the approaches require that the proposed model be correct.
-There are numerous applications in the biomedical sciences for which this assumption is neither credible on its face nor testable in practice.
+One major drawback of many of the approaches in the literature reviewed is their significant difficulty evaluating estimator performance.
+Put another way, given the complexity of the estimation procedures, statistical inference is very challenging.
+Many of the approaches require that the proposed model be correct.
+There are numerous applications in the biomedical sciences for which this assumption is neither credible nor testable in practice.
 For example, \citet{Evans2004} consider pharmacogenomics, and argue that as our understanding of the genetic influences on individual variation in drug response and side-effects improves, there will be increased opportunity to incorporate genetic moderators to enhance personalized treatment.
 But we will ever truly understand this model well enough to properly specify it?
 Further, other biomarkers (e.g. neuroimaging) of treatment response have begun to emerge, and the integration of these diverse moderators will require flexible approaches that are robust to model misspecification \citep{McGrath2013}.
-How will the models of today incorporate important relationship that can be anticipated but have yet to be identified?
+How will the models of today incorporate important relationships that can be anticipated but have yet to be identified?
 Further, many proposed methods employ non-parametric models use the data to decide which internal parameters to fit and then in turn estimates these internal parameters.
 Thus a form of model selection that introduces difficult inferential complications (see \citealp{Berk2013b}).